Kimchangheon/DRetHTR/readme.md

 # DRetHTR – IAM Fine-tuning & Testing Guide
-This is the code for http://arxiv.org/abs/2602.17387

-This guide describes how to install dependencies and run **IAM fine-tuning** and **IAM testing** for the DRetHTR configuration used in our experiments.
+This repository contains the implementation for DRetHTR: Linear-Time Decoder-Only Retentive Network for Handwritten Text Recognition https://arxiv.org/abs/2602.17387 The following guide provides instructions for installing dependencies and performing fine-tuning and testing on the IAM dataset using the DRetHTR configuration..

 ---